How to Introduce Watermelon

 - Fruit Bombs: I ate a lot of fruit bombs growing up, and I like to introduce these fun treats to toddlers, too, especially during summer!
 Watermelon is 90% water and filled with vitamins that can help battle the heat.
 Check out my recipe for watermelon fruit bombs here.

 - Grated Salad: I have used a grater to shred watermelon, apples and pears into a thinly sliced fruit salad.
-This is perfect for toddlers who might be teething and can’t handle all the extra salvia (associated with teething) and the additional water from the watermelon if cut into juicy cubes.
+This is perfect for toddlers who may be teething and can’t handle the extra salvia (associated with teething) plus the additional water from the watermelon if cut into juicy cubes.

 - Cookie Cutters: Using different shapes when introducing a new food is ezpz if you have a cookie cutter.
 Switch out your cookie cutters to match the season, a favorite shape, cartoon character, or holiday!
-And watermelon is the perfect texture for making quick work with a cookie cutter.
+Watermelon is the perfect texture for making quick work with a cookie cutter.

 - Popsicle Mold: Watermelon juice and pulp are perfect for adding into a popsicle mold.
-Some of my favorite additional fruits to add to the popsicle are lemons, kiwi, mango, limes and pear.
-If you want the popsicle to be thin, then separate the puree (explained above) and use the watermelon juice with lemonade, chamomile tea or hibiscus juice to make a yummy frozen treat!
+I also like to layer in additional fruits like lemons, kiwi, mango, limes and pear.
+If you want the popsicle to be thin, separate the puree (explained above) and use the watermelon juice with lemonade, chamomile tea or hibiscus juice to make a yummy frozen treat!

 What are some of your baby / toddler’s favorite fruits?
-For more watermelon inspiration, check out our book, Making Mealtime ezpz. #ezpzfun #watermelon
+For more starting solids inspiration or picky eating assistance check out our blog. #ezpzfun #watermelon